silx-kit/silx/doc/source/Tutorials/fit.rst

        a=2.400000, b=-10.000000, c=15.200000, d=-24.600000, e=150.000000

 The resulting fit is perfect.
-The fit converged even faster than when we limited ``x`` range to 0 -- 100.
+The fit converged even faster than when we limited the ``x`` range to 0 -- 100.

-To use a real world example, when fitting x-ray fluorescence spectroscopy data, this common approach means that we consider the variance of each channel to be the number of counts in that channel.
+To use a real world example, when fitting x-ray fluorescence spectroscopy data, this common approach means that we take the variance of each channel to be the number of counts in that channel.
 That corresponds to assuming a normal distribution.
-The true distribution being a Poisson distribution, the Gaussian distribution is a good approximation for channels with high number of counts, but the approximation is not valid when the number of counts in a channel is small.
+The true distribution being a Poisson distribution, the Gaussian distribution is a good approximation for channels with high number of counts, but the approximation is not valid when the number of counts in a channel is low.

-Therefore, in spectra where the overall statistics is very low, a weighted fit can lead the fitting process to fit the background considering the peaks as outliers, because the fit will consider a channel with 1 count 100 times more relevant than a channel with 100 counts.
+Therefore, in spectra where the overall statistics is very low, a weighted fit can lead the fitting process to fit the background considering the peaks as outliers, because the fit procedure will consider a channel with 1 count has a 100 times higher weight than a channel with 100 counts.

 Constrained fit
 ***************

-But let's revert back to our unweighted fit, to experiment with different approaches to improving the fit.
+Let's revert to our unweighted fit and try out with different approaches for improving the fit.

-The :func:`leastsq` functions provides a way to set constraints on parameters.
-You can for instance assert that a given parameter must remain equal to it's initial value, or define an acceptable range for it to vary, or decide that a parameter must be equal to another parameter multiplied by a certain factor.
-This is very useful in cases in which you have enough knowledge to make reasonable assumptions on some parameters.
+The :func:`leastsq` function provides a way to set constraints on parameters.
+You can for instance enforce that a given parameter must remain equal to its initial value, or define an acceptable range for it to vary, or decide that a parameter must be equal to another parameter multiplied by a certain factor.
+This is very useful for cases in which you have enough knowledge to make reasonable assumptions on some parameters.

 In our case, we will set constraints on ``d`` and ``e``.
-We will quote ``d`` to stay in the range between -25 and -24, and fix ``e`` to 150.
+We will require ``d`` to stay in the range between -25 and -24, and fix ``e`` to 150.

-Replace the call to :func:`leastsq` by following lines:
+Replace the call to :func:`leastsq` by the following lines:

 .. code-block:: python